mahaloz/old_mahaloz.re/_posts/wargames/2019-08-12-pwnable-kr_bof.md

 category:
   - wargames
 ---
+This challenge is centered around two downloadable files: [bof](http://pwnable.kr/bin/bof) and [bof](http://pwnable.kr/bin/bof.c).
+With a netcat connection of `pwnable.kr` on port 9000.
+The hint states: `Nana told me that buffer overflow is one of the most common software vulnerability.
+Is that true?`

 *NOTE TO READER*: I wrote this writeup before I started writing using MarkDown (yeah that was a long time ago).
 In the case that anything is inaccurate, sorry.
 Also the code on this post is a picture.
 So sorry again :p.
-There should only be around 5 of these. - mahaloz
+There should only be around 5 of these.

-This challenge is centered around two downloadable files: [bof](http://pwnable.kr/bin/bof) and [bof](http://pwnable.kr/bin/bof.c).
-With a netcat connection of `pwnable.kr` on port 9000.
-The hint states: `Nana told me that buffer overflow is one of the most common software vulnerability.
-Is that true?`

 Continuing down the road to bro hacker we come across our next pwning problem: bof.
 From what I’ve learned in basic programming classes for C programming, if you don’t know C, I highly suggest learning it, bof probably is short for buffer overflow—the oldest hack in the book.
 Buffer overflows concept can be simplified to a simple pond analogy.
 Imagine you have two ponds in succession.